danilogiarlini/ecommerce-web-app/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-Please ensure that your code adheres to the project's coding standards and includes appropriate documentation.

 ## Contact

-If you have any questions or suggestions, please feel free to reach out to us at [danilogiarlini@gmail.com](mailto:danilogiarlini@egmail.com).
+If you have any questions or suggestions, please feel free to reach out to me at [danilogiarlini@gmail.com](mailto:danilogiarlini@gmail.com).